 Tavaziva is renowned for its beautiful and dynamic hybridization of contemporary, ballet and African dance.
 The style demands a high degree of technique, talent and skill resulting in unique, intricate and thrilling choreography for audiences to be inspired by.

 Based in London with a national reach, the company also prides itself in offering opportunities for young dancers and graduates.
-Tavaziva tours to venues throughout the UK and internationally, run a post-graduate dance apprenticeship programme, deliver a range of education and training programmes for young dancers, and is regularly commissioned to make work for organisations such as CAT (Centre for Advanced Training), Association of the African Diaspora, Trinity Laban Conservatoire of Music and Dance and Southbank Centre.
+Tavaziva tours to venues throughout the UK and internationally, run a post-graduate dance apprenticeship programme, deliver a range of education and training programmes for young dancers, and has been commissioned to make work for organisations such as CAT (Centre for Advanced Training), Association of the African Diaspora, Trinity Laban Conservatoire of Music and Dance and Southbank Centre.

 Tavaziva has produced: Umdlalo Kasisi 2004, Soul Inspired 2005, Bophelo 2006, Chatsva 2007, Heart of Darkness 2009, Wild Dog 2010, Double Take 2011, Sensual Africa 2012, Greed 2013, Tavaziva Ten 2014, Africarmen 2015, Izindava 2017.